 But the case I use more than any other is a 10-watch set-up purchased from The Case Farm.
 The case began life as a basic Peli 1400.
 The inserts cut for watches are generously sized and versatile, but are not as sculpted, nor as secure as the ones from Black Steel.
 The advantage of the 1400 (and The Case Farm in general) is that its cases are readily available and reasonably priced.

 As far as a decent return on your investment goes, you can’t go far wrong with the Peli Cases supplied with custom foam from The Case Farm, but if you don’t like the look of the layout you could go direct and customize the foam yourself to fit your needs with Peli's standard Pick N Pluck foam.
 That’s what I did with the Peli Air and, I have to say, it worked out rather well.

 When it comes to durability and security, I couldn’t ask for more from this gear.
 I’ll be testing all of these products more extensively in the future so check back for more detailed reviews on each and every one of them.

-Find out more about Peli's line of protective cases by downloading our case comparison guide.
+Find out more about Peli's line of protective cases by clicking on the button below.

 Rob Nudds is an avid wrist watch collector, watchmaker, and currently the Managing Editor for FratelloWatches, a website that produces content about new watches and vintage watches, the watch industry, useful information for watch collectors, and just about anything else you can think of related to watches.